Towards late Renaissance

 The role of Marco Barbo

 At the death of Paul II, in 1471, the great building site was still far from being completed.
-The task of continuing the work fell to his nephew, Cardinal Marco Barbo (1420-1491), who had already taken over as titular of the Basilica of San Marco four years earlier.
+The task of continuing the work fell to his family member, Cardinal Marco Barbo (1420-1491), who had already taken over as titular of the Basilica of San Marco four years earlier.
 The coats of arms of Barbo junior, who resided in the trapezoidal apartment located inside the viridarium, can still be admired today in many areas of the building.

 01 03